wvteijlingen/localize-xibs/README.md

 # LocalizeXIBs

-LocalizeXIBs takes the pain out of localizing XIBs and Storyboards, by allowing you to **reference translations directly from Interface Builder**.
-This means no more dealing with `.strings` files that get out of sync, Object IDs, and missing translations.
+LocalizeXIBs takes the pain out of localizing XIBs and Storyboards, by allowing you to **reference translations directly from Interface Builder** and resolving them at build time.
+This means no more dealing with multiple `.strings` files that get out of sync, Object IDs, or missing translations at runtime.

 **It offers the following benefits**